FraserTooth/javascript_algorithms/README.md

 1. Word Abbreviation - Test of Text Manupulation (_From CodeWars_)
 2. Square Into Squares - A Tricky bit of Mathsy stuff, I solved using Recursion (_From CodeWars_)
+3. FizzBuzz - Done using a string and ternary operators.